deniztotuk/Arenosa-SV/README.md

 ### Searching Signs of Parallel Evolution

-To search overllapping per site Fst outliers between populations `Find_Overllaping_Genes.R` script were used.
+To search overlapping per site Fst outliers between populations `Find_Overlaping_Genes.R` script were used.
 This script compares candidate genes that are annotated by `Find_candidate_genes.R` function and find common variables and saves them into another `.tsv` file.

-This script takes two input `.tsv` files and output another `.tsv` file which has overllaping genes from both files.
+This script takes two input `.tsv` files and output another `.tsv` file which has overlapping genes from both files.

 **Important Notice:** This script does not look matches in TAIR or NCBI annotation files.
 So after output file was produced it needs to be annotated again by `TAIR_Annotation.R` or `NCBI_Annotation.R` for functional analysis.